lowRISC/opentitan/doc/ug/quickstart.md

     The microSD slot sits on the bottom of the board and marked "SD MICRO", USB header is in the top and marked "USB HOST".
 2. Place JP4 on the pins marked USB/SD.
 3. Place JP3 according to the selected device (marked either USB or SD).
 4. Push the PROG button.
-Done LED (LD014) should be steadily on.
+The BUSY LED (LD14) should be steadily on.
-5. Wait for the Done LED to be turned off.
+5. Wait for the BUSY LED to turn off, DONE (LD15) should turn on.

 ### Run software on the FPGA

 **Note**: Your user account needs to have access to connected USB devices.
 See [the section udev rules of the installation guide]({{< relref "install_instructions#device-permissions-udev-rules" >}}) for more details.

-1. The `spiflash` tool which loads software onto the FPGA requires `libusb 1.x` and `libftdi1 1.x`, under Ubuntu they can be installed with:
-    ```console
-    $ sudo apt-get install libftdi1-2 libusb-1.0-0
-    ```
-2. Connect a micro USB cable from your machine to the UART connector (J13) on Nexys Video board.
+1. Connect a micro USB cable from your machine to the UART connector (J13) on Nexys Video board.
-3. Use `dmesg` to determine which serial port was assigned:
+2. Use `dmesg` to determine which serial port was assigned:

     ```console
     $ dmesg